marbrex/tiw-data-integration-quality/OpenRefine/OpenRefine-Project.md

 #### Annual Salary

-The vast majority of respondents (20302 vs 7574) entered a number (**invalid format**) separating thousands by a comma, which prevented it being parsed as a number by OpenRefine at project's creation.
+The vast majority of respondents (*20 302* vs *7 574*) entered a number (**invalid format**) separating thousands by a comma, which prevented it being parsed as a number by OpenRefine at project's creation.
 These values should be pre-processed and transformed to numbers.

-There are **extremely small numbers** or **outliers** (around 100-200 records depending on the threshold and the currency, in general these are amounts below 1000 including **zeros**) for an annual income.
+There are some **extremely small numbers** for an annual income, or in other words, **outliers** (around 100-200 records depending on the threshold and the currency, in general these are amounts below 1000 including **zeros**).
 While these are valid values for this column, that might still slightly **bias** data analysis' results in the future.

 #### Income Currency